Reek Sunday: Pilgrimages across Ireland

 The annual pilgrimage to Croagh Patrick parallels numerous smaller local pilgrimages across the Island of Ireland on the last Sunday of July.
 These pilgrimages typically involve the climbing of a local mountain, visitation to a local Holy Well, or both.
 The status of these pilgrimages varies across the country, with some having been continuously practiced, some having ceased, and some being revived.

 In Keash, County Sligo, during the early 20th century Garland Sunday procedures involved the visiting of the local holy well, King Cormac's Well, before ascending Keash Hill, the local hill which houses the Caves of Kesh.
 This was followed by sports and the picking of bilberries.
 This pilgrimage is still performed however overtime practice has shifted.
 In the pilgrimage done today the Holy Well visited before climbing Keash Hill is now Tobernalt Holy Well.

 The Máméan pass on Binn Chaonaigh, County Galway was also climbed on this day.
 The practice ended in the 19th century but was revived in 1979 and occurs annually.

 Until the 19th century Slieve Donard in County Down was climbed on the last Sunday of July.
 The earliest known date of such a pilgrimage was dated to 1645, though the practice is believed to extend even further into the past.

 Slievecallan in County Clare was once visited on the last Sunday of July, known locally as Domhnach Crom Dubh.
 On the top of the mountain there is a lawn called Buaile na Gréine On this lawn is supposed to have stood Altóir na Gréine.
-Local legends say on this altar sacrifices were supposedly offered to Pagan Gods and that the practice was then Christianized.
+Local legends say on this altar sacrifices were supposedly offered to Pagan Gods and that the practice was then Christianised.

 Drung Hill, County Kerry was, until 1880, visited on Garland Sunday.
 This was a day of public celebration, with a cattle fair held by the hill and singing, dancing and games played at the summit followed by an evening meal.
 The practice of baking a cake to be cut buy the best dancers in the celebration or by an engaged couple was a distinct characteristic of this event.
 The Holy Well at the peak of the mountain is also believed to have had ritual significance on this date.
 This festival has been connected to Lughnasa.

-Similar practices can be found in Knocknadobar, County Kerry.
-Where on the last Sunday of July, festivities such as games and singing took place at the base of the mountain.
+Similar practices can be found in Knocknadobar, County Kerry, where on the last Sunday of July, festivities such as games and singing took place at the base of the mountain.
 The pilgrimage to the peak briefly ceased but was revived in 1885.